 You may call us at 212-988-1444 or have your case reviewed by clicking here.

-Menoka M. was experiencing severe pelvic pain for the past 7 years and was not diagnosed with endometriosis for nearly 5 years.
+Menoka M. was experiencing severe pelvic pain for the past seven years and was not diagnosed with endometriosis for nearly five years.
 After seeing many doctors and having several surgeries, Menoka found us and was soon scheduled for laparoscopic deep excision surgery.
 Read about Menoka's journey here, as well as how she is doing now.

 Welcome to Our Practice!
 Center for deep-excision surgery for endometriosis with personalized care.
 Our world renowned tertiary referral center is focused on providing women with a conservative and definitive treatment…

 Read more >